 For medium-risk process areas, the demand requirement is calculated in the same manner to that of high-risk process areas.
 The flow rate provided to a medium-risk process area is at least 0.14 L/m²s (0.2 gpm/ft²).

 For low-risk process areas: The minimum water application density for exposed surface area in low-risk process is at least 0.10 L/m²s (0.15 gpm/ft²).

 (b) Fire Protection for Aboveground Storage Tanks: A fire-extinguishing system in accordance with an applicable NFPA standard should be considered for vertical atmospheric fixed-roof storage tanks larger than 50,000 gal (190 m3) capacity, storing Class I liquids, if located in a congested area where there is an unusual exposure hazard to the tank from adjacent property, or to adjacent property from the tank.

 Protection against fire or explosion required for large flammable liquid storage tanks should consider the use of a fixed, semi-fixed (see fig. 1), or portable protection system, designed in conformance with good engineering practice such as those described in NFPA 11, Standard for Low-, Medium-, and High Expansion Foam, or NFPA 15, Standard for Water Spray Fixed Systems.

-Please contact us at PLC Fire Safety Solutions, if you have any questions or concerns regarding Fire Protection for Flammable and Combustible Liquids.
+Please contact us at PLC Fire Safety Engineering, if you have any questions or concerns regarding Fire Protection for Flammable and Combustible Liquids.